meilisearch/documentation/guides/advanced_guides/faceted_search.md

 ## Using Search Query

-When doing a search query, a user can specify:
+When doing a search query, you can specify:

 1. The facets to filter on with the facet syntax (explained below), thanks to the optional parameter facetFilters.
 2. the facets for which to retrieve the matching count for, with the facets optional parameter.

 ## Syntax

 The syntax for passing arguements through facetFilters is `["facetName:facetValue"] or [["FacetName:FacetValue"]]`

-### EXAMPLE
+### Example

 `[["color:red", "color:blue"], "kind:t-shirt"] <=> ("color:red" OR "color:blue") AND "kind:t-shirt"`
 inner arrays elements are `OR`ed together, outer array elements are `AND`ed together.